Note-Taking in Math and Physics Lectures: Why It Fails and What to Do

 To make note-taking effective, you must change it into something else than what is typically called note-taking.
 At that point, calling it “note-taking” becomes misleading.

 Question generation is valuable.
 During lectures, write down genuine questions as they arise: “Why does this principle apply here but not in the previous example?”
-“What conditions make this step valid?”
+“What makes this step valid?”
 These questions guide your post-lecture learning and make office hours productive.
 This is elaborative encoding—actively processing what you don’t yet understand—not transcription.

 Post-problem reflections help.
 After solving problems, you might capture patterns (“when forces are perpendicular, use component method”) or record errors and why you made them.
 But this is reflection and pattern extraction, not note-taking.